funatsufumiya/ofxTimelineLoader/README.md

 # ofxTimelineLoader

 Loader for ofxTimeline ( [original](https://github.com/YCAMInterlab/ofxTimeline) / [my fork](https://github.com/funatsufumiya/ofxTimeline) ) but also provide scriptable interface.
 This addon works without ofxTimeline.
-Using ofxTimeline as an timeline editor is option.
+Using ofxTimeline as an timeline editor is an **option**.

 (C++/oF port of [timeline_rs](https://github.com/funatsufumiya/timeline_rs))

-### NOTE: ofxTimeline as an timeline editor
+### ofxTimeline as an timeline editor (option)

 - For easy use of ofxTimeline as an editor, I'll recommend [loaf_timeline](https://github.com/funatsufumiya/loaf_timeline).
 It can be used like Love2D, even without oF.